Mattferrari/ComputerVisionFinalProject/README.md

    - Implemented line crossing logic to count cars and track lap times.

 3. **Video Processing**:
-   - Utilized the Raspberry Pi camera to capture live footage.
+   - Utilized the Raspberry Pi camera to capture live video.
-   - Integrated **OpenCV** for real-time processing and rendering.

 4. **Code Modularity**:
    - Divided the functionality into separate modules for clarity:
      - `password.py`: Handles password verification.
      - `carDetection.py`: Contains logic for car detection and tracking.
      - `main.py`: The main entry point that integrates all components.

 ---